-- masc. proper name, mid-12c., from Medieval Latin Johannes, from Late Latin Joannes, from Greek Ioannes, from Hebrew Yohanan (longer form y'hohanan) literally "Jehovah has favored," from hanan "he was gracious."
+- masc. proper name, Middle English Jon, Jan (mid-12c.), from Old French Jan, Jean, Jehan (Modern French Jean), from Medieval Latin Johannes, an alteration of Late Latin Joannes, from Greek Ioannes, from Hebrew Yohanan (longer form y'hohanan), said to mean literally "Jehovah has favored" or "Jah is gracious," from hanan "he was gracious."

 - john (n.)

 - "toilet," 1932, probably from jakes, used for "toilet" since 15c.
 Meaning "prostitute's customer" is from 1911, probably from the common, and thus anonymous, name by which they identified themselves.
-Meaning "policeman" is 1858, from shortening of johndarm, jocular anglicization of gendarme.
+Meaning "policeman" is by 1901, from shortening of johndarm (1823), a jocular Englishing of gendarme.